 With one of his pieces prominently displayed at Nathan Phillips Square—a vibrant part of Toronto with all its concerts, festivals, farmers markets, art shows, ice-skating and ceremonies—and an entire gallery dedicated to his work, Henry Moore has earned a respected place in the hearts of Torontonians that is shared with visitors from around the world.

-Travel TipsMost visitors are likely to be pleasantly surprised by Toronto's weather.
+Travel TipsMost visitors will be pleasantly surprised by Toronto's weather.
 The city's climate is not at all like the chilly stereotype of Canadian weather.
 Its geographical location on Lake Ontario is a moderating factor, although heavy snowfalls do occur.
 Summer temperatures can reach the 90s in July and August, and mid-May to early June is considered by some travelers as the best time to visit.

-Even though snow is a good possibility during a winter visit, it does not cause the city to come to a grinding stop; Toronto is well-equipped for snow removal.
+Even though snow is a good possibility during a winter visit, the city doesn't come to a grinding stop; Toronto is well-equipped for snow removal.
 Be sure to bring sturdy, waterproof boots, lots of warm clothes that can easily be layered, a heavy coat, gloves and a warm hat.

 Warm summer temperatures can be accompanied by sticky humidity.
 Wear airy cotton clothing, comfortable walking shoes, sunglasses and a hat.
 Always bring along a windbreaker or lightweight sweater for cooler evenings.